Langlade County Land Records & Regulations Department FAQ

 Listed below is a convenient checklist to help you through the permit approval process:

-- Zoning Check the zoning and parcel size to verify that a structure can be built on the lot.
+- Zoning -Check the zoning and parcel size to verify that a structure can be built on the lot.

-- Legal Title The Land Records & Regulations Department can issue permits only to the legal owner of the property or to the owner’s agent/contractor.
+- Legal Title -The Land Records & Regulations Department can issue permits only to the legal owner of the property or to the owner’s agent/contractor.

-- Soil Test A soil test is performed by a certified soil tester and is required to determine the type of sanitary system to be installed and where it can be located on the property.
+- Soil Test -A soil test is performed by a certified soil tester and is required to determine the type of sanitary system to be installed and where it can be located on the property.
 The soil test will become part of the sanitary permit.

-- Sanitary Permit A licensed plumber usually acts as the property owner’s agent to apply for a sanitary permit and any state approvals that are needed.
+- Sanitary Permit -A licensed plumber usually acts as the property owner’s agent to apply for a sanitary permit and any state approvals that are needed.
 The plumber submits the sanitary permit to the Land Records & Regulations Department with the required fee.

-- Fill & Grade Permit A fill and grade permit is required for any filling, grading or excavating within 300’ of a navigable water body including digging a basement.
+- Fill & Grade Permit -A fill and grade permit is required for any filling, grading or excavating within 300’ of a navigable water body including digging a basement.
 A fee is required and possible site inspection by staff prior to issuance of permit.

-- Zoning Permit (Often referred to as a building permit) A zoning permit is required for construction of any structure valued at $1,000.00 or more.
+- Zoning Permit (Often referred to as a building permit) -A zoning permit is required for construction of any structure valued at $1,000.00 or more.
 Information required will include size of structure, use of structure, general property owner information and a site plan of proposal showing setbacks to lot lines, roads, water, septic and well, and any other structures on property.
-Stick built homes and additions also require a UDC (Uniform Dwelling Code) permit that is obtained through the County Building Inspector.
+Homes and additions also require a UDC (Uniform Dwelling Code) permit that is obtained through the County Building Inspector.
 The county has contracted with Duff Leaver Inspections to issue UDC permits & perform the required inspections during construction.
 He can be reached by phone at 715-216-4734.

 - Rural Address A rural address application must be completed to obtain a rural number.
 The number will be assigned once the necessary permits have been obtained.